dejanu/az104/azdevops/azdevops.md

 ![agents](https://github.com/dejanu/az104/blob/main/src/agents.png)

 * The agent always starts this communication (pull model).
-All the messages from the agent to Azure Pipelines over HTTPS, depending on how you configure the agent.
+All the messages from the agent to Azure Pipelines over HTTPS, depend on how you configure the agent.
 * The agent downloads a listener OAuth token and uses it to listen to the job queue
 * The maximum duration of a build running on the Microsoft-hosted agent is  **6h**
 * Connect self-hosted agent pool to **Azure Pipelines**: A PAT is used to connect a self-hosted agent to Azure Pipelines